vyakymenko/angular-lib-starter-pack/README.md

-# Starter Pack For Angular 5 Component Libraries
+# Starter Pack For Angular 2 (and beyond) Component Libraries
 ## angular-lib-starter-pack

 # Version